fram446742/nodejs-no-sudo-installation/README.md

 Save the file in nano by pressing Ctrl + X, then Y to confirm, and Enter to exit

-After pasting the code, grant execution permissions to the script using the chmod command:
+After saving the file, grant execution permissions to the script using the chmod command:

 ```bash
 chmod +x install_node_local.sh